zio/zio-schema/docs/overview/understanding.md

 ## Understanding ZIO Schema

-ZIO Schema is a library used in many ZIO projects such as ZIO-Flow and ZIO-SQL.
+ZIO Schema is a library used in many ZIO projects such as ZIO Flow and ZIO SQL.
 ZIO is all about reification of your types.
 Reification means transforming something abstract (e.g. side effects, accessing fields, structure)  into something "real" (values).

 ### Reification: functional effects